Leonel Godoy Rangel

-Leonel Godoy Rangel (born June 5, 1950 in Lázaro Cárdenas, Michoacán) is a Mexican lawyer, politician, and former Governor of Michoacán.
+Leonel Godoy Rangel (born June 5, 1950) is a Mexican lawyer, politician, and former Governor of Michoacán.
 He is a former president of the Party of the Democratic Revolution (PRD).
+Godoy hails from the coastal region of Michoacán.
+He serves as deputy for the National Regeneration Movement.

 Political career

-Leonel Godoy began his political career in his native Michoacán serving in various positions during the governorship of Cuauhtémoc Cárdenas.
-He served in the Chamber of Deputies from 1994 to 1997.
+Leonel Godoy was born in Lázaro Cárdenas, Michoacán, in 1950.
+He began his political career in his native state serving in various positions during the governorship of Cuauhtémoc Cárdenas.
+He served in the Chamber of Deputies as a plurinominal deputy from 1994 to 1997.
 In 1997 he joined the cabinet of Cuauhtémoc Cárdenas's government in the Federal District.
 Godoy has also served in the cabinets of Andrés Manuel López Obrador (Federal District) and Lázaro Cárdenas Batel (Michoacán).
-Godoy hails from the coastal region of Michoacán.

 Godoy was elected to the Senate as a joint PRD-PT-CD candidate, representing the state of Michoacán, in the federal election held on July 2, 2006.
 In June 2007 he was elected by the Party of the Democratic Revolution (PRD) as candidate for governor of Michoacán for the November 11 state election.
 According to the Preliminary Results Program (PREP) he won the election with nearly 38% of the votes and assumed office in February 2008.

-Godoy is the second governor elected for Mexican's PRD Party in Michoacan State Government.
-He propose a new scheme in secretaries based in youth, women, migration Native People and other unprotected condition social sectors.
+Godoy was the second governor elected from the PRD.
+He proposed a new scheme of departments for youth, Native People, women, migrants and other vulernable social sectors.